 The Blaise dataset is available as an ASCII file and this is converted into a SAS dataset before being further processed.
 Certain variables are transferred into the CSO's Data Management System (DMS) where extensive editing and data cleaning is conducted.
 Once a full dataset is available, the cross-sectional weighting of the sample is completed around March.
-Revenue P35 data and payment data from the DEASP are also entered into the DMS system.
+Revenue P35 and Form 11 data, along with social welfare payments data from the DEASP are also entered into the DMS system.
 A key determinant of the timeliness of SILC is the availability of DEASP and Revenue data.